suncoast-devs/handbook/warm-ups/all-about-that-case.md

+---
-# "All about that Case"
+title: All about that Case"
+---

 Start here:
 https://www.hackerrank.com/challenges/camelcase/problem